Tudeh Party of Iran: Foundation of the Tudeh Party

 The British-Soviet Allied invasion of 1941–42 resulted in the end of Reza Shah's reign and his forced exile to South Africa.
-Many political prisoners were subsequently released and under this new atmosphere, nationalist and socialist groups once again flourished.
-Iraj Iskandari and his closest colleagues decided to form a Marxist–Leninist party appealing to the broad masses.
-They founded the Tudeh party on 29 September 1941, electing Soleiman Mohsen Eskandari as party president.
+Many political prisoners subsequently received general amnesty by his son and successor Mohammad Reza Pahlavi, and under this new atmosphere, nationalist and socialist groups once again flourished.
+Members of the Marxist "Group of the 53 members" comprised a portion of these political prisoners.
+In Iran's post-Reza Shah era, the latter became a component of Soviet strategy, interests, and plans.
+Following their release, some of the "Group of the 53 members" including Iraj Iskandari met with a Soviet representative at the residence of Soleiman Eskandari to form the Hezb-e Tudeh-ye Iran ("the Party of Iranian masses"), a Marxist–Leninist party appealing to the broad masses.
+They founded the Tudeh party on 29 September 1941, electing Soleiman Eskandari as party president.

-Initially the party was intended to be "a liberal rather than a radical party", with a platform stressing the importance of "constitutional" and "individual rights", protecting "democracy" and "judicial integrity" from fascism, imperialism and militarism.
+Initially the party was intended to be "a liberal rather than a radical party", with a platform stressing the importance of "constitutional" and "individual rights", protecting "democracy" and "judicial integrity" from fascism, imperialism, and militarism.
 "At Soleiman Eskandari's urging", the party initially attempted to appeal to non-secular masses by barring women from membership, organizing Moharram processions, and designating "a special prayer room in its main clubhouse."
 This orientation did not last and the party moved "rapidly to the left" within months of its founding.